 Reducing the threat to the lives of doctors being sent to areas affected by armed conflict

-The VR for NGO project was developed in Unity 3D.
+The project was developed in Unity 3D.
 Faces were scanned and modeling was done in Maya software.
 Motion capture was done using iPi Soft Markerless Motion Capture technology working in tandem with Kinect cameras.
 Apart from that, we also employed Samsung Gear VR and Gesture Control technology.